IllinoisWCS/IllinoisWCS.github.io/README.md

 # About

-This is the main website for the Women in Computer Science organization at UIUC.
+This is the main website for Women in Computer Science at UIUC.
 Current owner is Alice Fang (@alicesf2).

 # Pull Requests